enj657/Credit_Risk_Analysis/README.md

 * The high_risk precision is 1% and the recall is 55%.

 * The low_risk precision is 100% and the recall is 67%.
+The low_risk population is high, so the precision score is high.

 ![image info](./Resources/smote.png)